Welcome to my world

 Software Engineering Intern

-After my original summer internship got canceled, I, fortunately, found a new internship through Ann Arbor SPARK & was matched to a start-up founded by 2 Michigan undergrads called LeaseMagnets.
+After my original summer internship got canceled, I, fortunately, found a new internship through Ann Arbor SPARK & was matched with a start-up founded by 2 Michigan undergrads called LeaseMagnets.
 LeaseMagnets is a start-up looking to reinvent digital marketing and virtual leasing tools for apartments, specifically student housing, multi-family housing, and senior living.

 For more details: check out my blog, read an awesome article from SPARK, or watch my interview on Instagram.